 In 1924 a concrete storage tank was constructed on Boulters Heights, which provided a holding tank for water.
 The water was not treated until 1966 when equipment was installed to filter the water making it safer for residents to drink.

 The Bunbury Water Board evolved into Aqwest as part of a restructuring process in 1996/97 which included a new Constitution, a new Board of Management structure, separation from the City of Bunbury and the development of a corporate image.

 In November 2013, Aqwest became the Bunbury Water Corporation, a government trading enterprise operating under the Water Corporations Act 1995.
 More than 100 years since its formation, the delivering of quality water at a reasonable cost to the people of Bunbury continues with Aqwest.

 In recent years, using the latest technology and engineering know-how, Aqwest has become very efficient at producing and delivering high quality water for the expanding Bunbury community.

-Aqwest operates an integrated treatment and distribution system which includes 12 bores, six treatment plants, four reservoirs, one water tower, one pump station/transfer main, approximately 380km of water reticulation network and an administration office.
+Aqwest operates an integrated treatment and distribution system which includes 13 production bores, seven treatment plants, four reservoirs, six booster stations, one water tower, one pump station/transfer main, approximately 390km of water mains and an administration office.